Glossary of University terms

-The period of time during which all aspects of a course occur, including induction and orientation, reading, preparation, contact hours and assessment.
-It does not necessarily include secondary assessment, which may be scheduled outside of the study period.
+The period of time during which all aspects of course delivery occur, including induction and orientation, reading, preparation, contact hours and assessment.
+Secondary assessment may be scheduled outside the study period.

-Provides information to judge the extent to which a student has achieved outcomes relevant to the Graduate Qualities in a course or program and is used to determine a final grade/mark.
-Summative assessment may take the form of examinations, written assignments, learnonline activities, reports, recitals, tests or other evaluations.
+A formal method of assessment that provides information to judge the extent to which a student has achieved course or program objectives.
+Summative assessment is used to determine a final grades.
+Final summative assessment occurs at the end of a study period.

 Used as a secondary assessment to offer students an opportunity to gain a supplementary pass (SP) in a course approved for supplementary assessment.
 Supplementary assessment may involve an examination or other forms of assessment.
 For more information see Section 7 of the Assessment Policies and Procedures Manual.

-The period of time within a study period during which teaching activities such as lectures, tutorials, practicals, workshops and placements are scheduled.
-This is often represented by the start and end dates of scheduled classes.
+The period during which teaching activities such as lectures, tutorials, practicals, workshops and placements are scheduled during a study period.
+This is represented by the start and end dates of scheduled classes.

 The provision of learning experiences that foster connections between learning, teaching and research, and strengthen student development of the Qualities of a University of South Australia Graduate.
 At the core of the teaching-research nexus is the concept of critical enquiry.

-There are many different types of learning environment which can be used e.g.:
+There are many different types of learning environment that can be used e.g.:

 Terminating pass (TP)

-A final grade which allows a course to be included in a student's progression through their program, but prohibits the course from being used as a prerequisite.
+A final grade that allows a course to be included in a student's progression through their program, but prohibits the course from being used as a prerequisite.
 If a student wishes to continue with that stream of study, they can either seek permission to complete an alternative prerequisite, or accept a fail for the course and attempt it for a second time.
-For more information see Section 8 of the Assessment Policies and Procedures Manual.
+The University ceased the awarding of terminating passes in 2017.

 A book that contains material that is central to the understanding of a course.
-Students are normally required to purchase, or have continuous access to, text books which have been listed as learning resources for a course.
+Students are normally required to purchase, or have continuous access to, text books listed as learning resources for a course.